Search Post on this Blog

 Answer.
 Article 33.

-Article 33 of the Indian Constitution empowers Parliament to modify or restrict the application of certain fundamental rights in relation to members of the armed forces, paramilitary forces, or intelligence agencies.
+Article 33 of the Indian Constitution empowers Parliament to modify or restrict the application of certain fundamental rights about members of the armed forces, paramilitary forces, or intelligence agencies.
 This provision allows Parliament to enact laws that impose restrictions on the exercise of fundamental rights by these personnel in the interest of the sovereignty and integrity of India, the security of the state, and public order.

 a) Article 31